aspnetboilerplate/aspnetboilerplate/doc/WebSite/Abp-Session.md

 #### Warning!

-Always use the AbpSession in a using block as shown above.
+Always use the Use method in a using block as shown above.
 Otherwise, you may get unexpected session values.
 You can have nested Use blocks and they will work as you expect.